CCBDA-UPC/Cloud-Computing-QuickStart/Python-Quick-Start.md

 ### Line indentation

 Python has no mandatory statement termination characters and blocks are specified by indentation (there are no braces to indicate blocks of code for class and function definitions or flow control).
-Statements that expect an indentation level end in a colon (:).
-The number of spaces in the indentation is variable, but all statements within the block must be indented the same amount.
-Python will advise you if there is a unclear line indentation with the following warning:
+Statements that expect an additional indentation level at next line end with a colon (:).
+The number of spaces in the indentation is variable, but all statements within the block must be indented the same amount of spaces.
+Python will advise you if there is an unclear line indentation showing the following warning:

 ```